New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 What kinds of things must be present in every programming language?

-Every programming language has three kinds of things:
+When we survey the full range of languages, we find that every programming language has three kinds of things:

 Learn a new language and get a new soul.